Tundra-Editor/Tundra-Docs/docs/important/layers-and-tags.md

 :::tip

 `Outdoors` acts the same way as `Environment`.
-You can use this to make the object affected by only a specified instance of Light.
+You can use this to have a seperate Light source for outdoor and indoor areas.

 :::